-We offer seven online courses focused on application areas and special topics for geospatial professionals who are building on an existing geospatial background to enhance knowledge and skills.
+We offer seven online courses, beyond our introductory courses, focused on application areas and special topics for geospatial professionals who are building on an existing geospatial background (or prior introductory classes like GEOG 482: Making Maps that Matter with GIS, GEOG 483: Problem-Solving with GIS, and GEOG 484: GIS Database Development) to enhance knowledge and skills.

 Each class is shown here, with links to their open course content and syllabi, as well as short descriptions to help you decide which classes make sense for you.

 Want to take one of these classes for professional development?
 It's easy to do that!

 What you'll learn: Develop complete work plans and apply data acquisition, raster calculations, surface analysis, statistical analysis, and interpolation techniques to real-world environmental analysis scenarios.

 What you'll learn: Apply key geospatial principles involved in site selection, market analysis, risk and crisis management, and logistics, using geospatial tools and business data.